Senusret III: Burial

+Tomb at Abydos

+There has been speculation that Senusret was not necessarily buried at his pyramid, but rather in his sophisticated funerary complex in Abydos.
+Under this interpretation, his pyramid would be a cenotaph.

+The Mortuary Temple at Abydos is 30m below the surface and extends below for 180m.
+It is located on the base of high desert cliffs and is focused on a subterranean royal tomb.
+Near the site, there is a town that houses administrators and priests dedicated to the cult of the late king.
+The mountain where the tomb is located was known as "The Mountain of Anubis" and was used as a conceptual link of Senusret and the gods.
+The design of the tomb is likely symbolically representing the descent of the sun into the realm of Osiris.

+Senusret's tomb did not house any funerary goods and was robbed in ancient times, given that tomb robbers dug a tunnel to bypass the blocking system and ripped out the walls of the tomb to find the hidden sarcophagus.
+It's currently believed the plundering occurred at the end of the Thirteenth Dynasty.
+It would later develop into a center for funerary complexes and would include 11 kings whose rules date from the thirteenth century and the Second Intermediate Period.

+The construction dates and inscriptions further suggest a coregency between Senusret III and Amenemhat III, according to Wegner and Dieter Arnold.
+It shows that the construction of the temple was likely finished during the reign of Amenemhet III rather than he ordered the construction.

 Royal statuary

 Senusret III is well known for his distinctive statues, which are almost immediately recognizable as his.
 On them, the king is depicted at different ages and, in particular, on the aged ones he sports a strikingly somber expression: the eyes are protruding from hollow eye sockets with pouches and lines under them, the mouth and lips have a grimace of bitterness, and the ears are enormous and protruding forward.
 In sharp contrast with the even-exaggerated realism of the head and, regardless of his age, the rest of the body is idealized as forever young and muscular, in the more classical pharaonic fashion.

 Scholars could only make assumptions about the reasons why Senusret III chose to have himself portrayed in such a unique way, and polarized on two diverging opinions.
 Some argue that Senusret wanted to be represented as a lonely and disenchanted ruler, human before divine, consumed by worries and by his responsibilities.
 At the opposite, other scholars suggested that the statues originally would convey the idea of a dreadful tyrant able to see and hear everything under his strict control.

 More recently, it has been suggested that the purpose of such peculiar portraiture was not to represent realism, but rather, to reveal the perceived nature of royal power at the time of Senusret's reign.